-A monthly newsletter is a great way of letting your customers know about all the offers they can avail in any given month.
+A monthly newsletter is a great way of letting your customers know about all the offers they can avail of in any given month.
 A follow-up email just a few days prior to the event or promotion can be sent out as a reminder to help them make the most of the offer.

-Many restaurants regularly host fundraisers on behalf of local organizations as a part of their community building initiative.
+Many restaurants regularly host fundraisers on behalf of local organizations as a part of their community-building initiative.
 Sharing the details of such events with your regular customers can help you to increase participation in these events while sending out the message that you as a brand care for the community.

 4. Behind the Scene Stories